sethmcknight/quantic-msse-easy-park-plus/anti-patterns.md

 17. **Documentation**: ✅ **RESOLVED**
     - ✅ RESOLVED: Comprehensive docstrings added to all classes and methods
-    - ✅ RESOLVED: Design pattern documentation included Replace use of Magic Numbers with None / is None in slot Management
+    - ✅ RESOLVED: Design pattern documentation included